CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 **THERE ARE NO LAWS GOVERNING CRYPTOCURRENCY**.
 If you lose your cryptocurrency, you will not be able to get it back.
 You should **always** be careful when dealing with cryptocurrency, as it is very easy to lose your money.

-> **Note**: If you are using cryptocurrency to do something reprehensive or illegal, you should **never** use an exchange to purchase it.
-Instead, you should use a peer-to-peer exchange.
+> **Note**: If you are using cryptocurrency to do something reprehensive or illegal, you should **never** use an online exchange to purchase it.
+Instead, you should use a peer-to-peer exchange, ideally via Tor.
 This is because exchanges are required by law to report suspicious activity to the government, and will do so if they suspect you of doing something illegal.

 # Good Practices